UEDevOpsDemoMBCG/TMP4DevOpsLite/readme.txt

 This is just to test GitHub Workflows:
-- generating docs with doxygen and puplishing on GitHub Pages
+- generating docs with doxygen and publishing on GitHub Pages
 - clang-format